zbcevik/BulkLoadData_Python/README.md

 `python BulkLoad_Python.py --base-url "https://demo.borealisdata.ca" --dataverse-alias "yourDataverseAlias" --datasets-folder "/your/folder/path/Datasets"`

--To upload documents through One-drive, create a json file like in remote_list.json file which includes all urls for each dataset
+-To upload documents through One-drive, create a json file like in remote_list.json file which includes all urls for each dataset (You have to be admin in order to use this functionality)

 `python3 remote_loader.py \
   --remote-list "json/file/link/one/drive" \